khabali/java-builders-generator/README.md

-# io.github.khabali.buildersgenerator
+# Builders Generator
-Eclipse plugin to generate builders from class fields
+Eclipse plugin to generate builders from class fields, this plugins support mandatory fields